One Poem

 Toscholy, I mumble.
 Do we get one

+another now?
 I must learn to, you can’t,

 thus I calcinate the kitchen: to know